-The Initial Accreditation Committee (IAC) oversees the acceptance of eligibility applications, approves the initial self-evaluation report (iSER), guides institutions in the implementation of the plans and oversees processes for initial business accreditation.
+The Initial Accreditation Committee (IAC) oversees the approval of the initial self-evaluation report (iSER), guides institutions in the implementation of the plans and oversees processes for initial business accreditation.
 The ultimate responsibility of the committee is to ensure consistency of accreditation standards application and equity of recommendations across teams and across programs reviewed.